Looking for some incredible metonymy examples to jazz up your writing?

 What is Metonymy?

-Metonymy involves using one word as a stand-in for a related word or concept.
+Metonymy involves using a single word as a stand-in for a related word or concept.

 What’s the Difference Between Metonymy, Synecdoche, Metalepsis, and Metaphor?